FRIENDS OF JAMAICA POND and

 Christine Cooper was a Founder and Project Director for the Jamaica Pond Project for 21 years from 1983-2004.
 She was responsible for directing the Sailing School, the Open Classroom, operation of the boat house concessions, information specialist, coordinating the public row boating and sailing programs, maintenance of the bathrooms, parklands clean-up project coordinator, motivator for major restoration programs; collaboration with the Boston Police, Boston Municipal Police, State Police for the safety of citizens in the parklands, partnerships with the staff of the Boston Parks and Recreation Departments, partnerships with teachers of the Boston School Department, a friend of hundreds and greeter of thousands who visited Jamaica Pond.
 And by her nature and on-going study, a passionate voice and example of carrying forward the legacy of Frederick Law Olmsted.

-Each year the Friends of Jamaica Pond presents the Park Keeper Award to honor Christine Cooper's legacy and the on-going stewardship required to protect and preserve the park and environment.
+Each year the Jamaica Pond Porject presents the Park Keeper Award to honor Christine Cooper's legacy and the on-going stewardship required to protect and preserve the park and environment.

 - 2006 Maura Hennigan, Former Boston City Councilor, Boston Mayor Candidate